 The Bank of International Settlements capital adequacy framework was issued in June 2004 and is commonly known as Basel II ("Basel II").
-The CRD/CAD Recast Directive introduced Basel II capital adequacy standards as adopted in the EU.
+The EU has implemented Basel II type standards for banks and other credit institutions in the Capital Requirements Directive and the related CAD Recast Directive.
 Under the CRD/CAD Recast Directive capital adequacy standards, a minimum solvency ratio of eight per cent. applies to Irish licensed banks such as the Issuer, with respect to credit risk and dilution risk of all business activities, subject to certain exceptions.
 The CRD/CAD Recast Directive also imposes regulatory capital requirements for trading book business, position risk, settlement and counterparty risk, large exposures, foreign exchange risk and operational risk.
-As of the date of this Base Prospectus, a number of amendments to the CRD/CAD Recast Directive have been proposed by the European Commission including: